 - Required - Users must provide an OTP they receive in an SMS message when they authenticate.

-- Disabled - Users won't be asked to authenticate with an OTP they receive in an SMS message.
+- Disabled - Users aren't asked to authenticate with an OTP they receive in an SMS message.

 - Click Update Policy.